rossumai/elisctl/README.md

 elisctl schema get 7 -O schema.json
 ```

-Open `schema.json` file in you favourite editor and upload modified version back to Elis.
+Open the `schema.json` file in you favourite editor and upload modified version back to Rossum.
 ```shell
 elisctl schema update 7 schema.json
 ```

 From now on, documents will follow new schema.
+(Warning!
+The new schema
+receives a new id - obtain it by `queue list` again.)

 As an experimental feature, you can also edit schema as an Excel (xlsx) file.
 ```shell